crispab/codekvast/DEVELOPMENT-GUIDE.md

 The product itself lives under `product/`.

+Server-side stuff lives under `product/server`, while agent stuff lives under `product/agent`.

 Sample projects to use when testing Codekvast lives under `sample/`.

 Development tools live under `tools/`.

 Provisioning scripts live under `deploy/`.

-*NOTE: the deploy/ tree is encrypted with git-crypt since it stores sensible data like cloud provider credentials!*
+*NOTE: Some files are encrypted with git-crypt since it stores sensible data like cloud provider credentials!*

 Authorized developers are enabled to unlock the repo by adding their public GPG keys.
 See `man git-crypt`, `git-crypt help add-gpg-user` and `git-crypt help unlock`.